Pádraig Harrington: PGA Tour

-2010–present

 Harrington missed the cut in three out of the four majors in 2010.
-In an inconsistent season, he had five top-10s on the PGA Tour, but also missed six cuts.
+In an inconsistent season, he had five top-10s on the PGA Tour but also missed six cuts.
 He was a controversial wild-card pick by European captain Colin Montgomerie for the 2010 Ryder Cup.
 He won two matches and lost two matches as Europe regained the Ryder Cup.
 It was his sixth Ryder Cup and fourth time being on the winning team.
 He won his first tournament in two years at the Iskandar Johor Open in Malaysia on the Asian Tour.
 He finished the year ranked 25th in the world.

-Harrington started his 2011 season with an opening round 65, for a first round lead at the Abu Dhabi HSBC Golf Championship on the European Tour.
+Harrington started his 2011 season with an opening round 65, for a first-round lead at the Abu Dhabi HSBC Golf Championship on the European Tour.
 He was later disqualified before his second round commenced, after a spectator telephoned in and pointed out an incident of his ball moving an exceptionally small distance closer to the hole on the green, while he was replacing his ball marker, during the first round; it had been shown on television.
-(The incident led to a rules review, and if it were to occur again, would not be a penalty.)
+(The incident led to a rules review, and if it were to occur again, there would not be a penalty.)
 He missed the cut at the Masters Tournament and finished tied for 45th at the U.S. Open.
 In June 2011, he dropped outside the top 50 in the World Rankings for the first time since 1999.

 Harrington made his first start of the 2012 PGA Tour season at the AT&T Pebble Beach National Pro-Am where he finished joint top of the Pro-Am leaderboard, alongside partner J.P.
 McManus, with Brian Harman and Greg Ontiveros.
 Harrington also enjoyed a good finish in the overall tournament with a tied for seventh finish.
 In March 2012, Harrington shot a 61 in the first round of the Transitions Championship to set a new course record at the Copperhead Course.
-This was also Harrington's lowest ever round on the PGA Tour.
+This was also Harrington's lowest-ever round on the PGA Tour.
 He could not maintain his brilliant first day's play over the remaining three rounds though and finished in a tie for 20th place.
 In April 2012, at the first major of the year, The Masters, Harrington shot five under for the last six holes in his third round to close to within three shots of the lead.
 In the final round, he shot a level par round of 72 to finish tied for 8th.
 It was Harrington's first top-10 finish in a major since the 2009 PGA Championship.